jsoref/jenkins-js-logging/JSDOC.md

 ![chrome-config](./images/chrome-extension.png)

-Of course, it's also possible use Google Chrome's Storage inspector.
+Of course, it's also possible to use Google Chrome's Storage inspector.

 ![chrome-config](./images/chrome-config.png)